I topped up my cell phone plan today in Da Nang, and I thought putting together a guide on Vietnam SIM cards for travelers would be a good idea.

 To use Airalo, download their app, and the setup will walk you through the whole process.
 You’ll be connected with one of Vietnam’s three big service providers: Viettel, Mobifone, or Vinaphone.

-You have a couple of choices in doing this for your Vietnam trip:
+You have two options when using Airalo for your Vietnam trip:

 The Airalo eSIM plans have top-up packages.
 So you can always start with a smaller plan, then add more data if needed.
 It’s simple.